 A skilled and cerebral big man from Melbourne who became the first Australian ever selected first overall in the NBA draft.

-Andrew Bogut's path from the suburbs of Melbourne to the pinnacle of the NBA was paved with a rare blend of size, skill, and a sharp, often sardonic, basketball IQ.
-His dominance at the University of Utah, where he was a consensus national player of the year, made him a can't-miss prospect.
-The Milwaukee Bucks took him first overall in 2005, making history for his homeland.
-His NBA career was a story of brilliant passing, elite interior defense, and frustrating injuries.
-He found his perfect ecosystem with the Golden State Warriors, where his selfless screening and deft passing were foundational to their 2015 championship run.
-After stints back in Australia and a final NBA season, he retired as a player who reshaped how centers could facilitate an offense and left an indelible mark as a pioneer for Australian basketball.
+Andrew Bogut was the first overall pick in the 2005 NBA Draft, selected by the Milwaukee Bucks.
+His dominance at the University of Utah made him a consensus national player of the year.
+Born in 1984 in the suburbs of Melbourne, he brought a rare blend of size, skill, and a sardonic basketball IQ to the professional game.
+His NBA career featured brilliant passing, elite interior defense, and frustrating injuries.
+Bogut found his perfect ecosystem with the Golden State Warriors, where his selfless screening and deft passing were foundational to their 2015 championship run.
+After stints back in Australia and a final NBA season, he retired as a player who reshaped how centers facilitate an offense.
+He was a pioneer for Australian basketball.

 1981–1996